AusSeaSnakes/.github/CONTRIBUTING.md

-# Contributing to Python Learning Hub
+# Contributing to Aus Sea Snakes

-Thank you for your interest in contributing to the Python Learning Hub!
+Thank you for your interest in contributing to the Aus Sea Snakes python learning hub!
 We’re excited to learn with you and grow our knowledge together.
 To ensure smooth collaboration, please follow these guidelines:

 ## How to Contribute